model-health/model-health/Sources/ModelHealth/ModelHealth.docc/ModelHealth.md

 ### Workflow Overview

-The SDK follows a structured 5-step workflow:
+The SDK follows a 5-step workflow:

 1. **Authentication** - Login and optional email verification
 2. **Camera Calibration** - Calibrate cameras with checkerboard pattern
 3. **Neutral Pose** - Capture subject's standing pose for scaling
-4. **Recording** - Record movement trial and wait for processing
+4. **Recording** - Record dynamic movement trial and wait for processing
 5. **Analysis** - Start analysis, poll for completion, download results

-See the demo app for a complete implementation with UI and error handling.
+See the demo app for a complete example implementation.

 ## Topics